-The madrassas and mosques are impressive and give you a sense of what the days of the Silk Road were like.
+The madrassas and mosques in the Historic Centre of Bukhara are impressive.
+They provide a sense of what the days of the Silk Road were like.

 UNESCO’s World Heritage Centre’s short description of site no. 0602:

 Bukhara, which is situated on the Silk Route, is more than 2,000 years old.
 It is the most complete example of a medieval city in Central Asia, with an urban fabric that has remained largely intact.
 Monuments of particular interest include the famous tomb of Ismail Samani, a masterpiece of 10th-century Muslim architecture, and a large number of 17th-century madrasas.

 On a 2014 road trip to several of the ancient Silk Road cities, I found Bukhara to be a definite highlight.
 One can only imagine how it would be like to enter the city in the days of camel caravans.
 A huge fortress, grand madrassas and mosques, and vibrant markets throughout the city.

 The city has retained much of that atmosphere and makes for a splendid couple of days before venturing to other cities on the famous Silk Road.

 In my travelogue I write this: The oases on the Silk Road were prosperous.
 Bukhara was one of them, a fortified city, rich on the lucrative trade routes between China and Europe.
 Here the Emir’s word was the law, his castle was his home, and his concubines were aplenty.